-6. Food and Beverage Marketing
+Food and Beverage Marketing

-Marketing and advertising is only allowed on school grounds or at school activities for foods and beverages that meet or exceed the USDA Smart Snacks in School nutrition standards, except as follows:
+Marketing and advertising are only allowed on school grounds or at school activities for foods and beverages that meet or exceed the USDA Smart Snacks in School nutrition standards, except as follows:

-- a.
-This requirement does not apply to marketing that occurs at events outside of school hours such as after school sporting or any other events, including school fundraising events. - b.
-The district will not immediately replace menu boards, coolers, tray liners, beverage cups, and other food service equipment with depictions of noncompliant products or logos to comply with the new USDA Smart Snacks in Schools nutrition requirements.
-All previously purchased products will be used, and all existing contracts honored. - c.
-All equipment that currently displays noncompliant marketing materials will not be removed or replaced (e.g., a score board with a Coca-Cola logo).
-However, as the district reviews and considers new contracts, and as scoreboards or other such durable equipment are replaced or updated over time, any products that are marketed and advertised will meet or exceed the USDA Smart Snacks in School nutrition standards members of the general public shall be allowed to provide their input to the school district during the wellness policy adoption and review process.
+- This requirement does not apply to marketing that occurs at events outside of school hours such as after school sporting or any other events, including school fundraising events. - The district will not immediately replace menu boards, coolers, tray liners, beverage cups, and other food service equipment with depictions of noncompliant products or logos to comply with the new USDA Smart Snacks in Schools nutrition requirements.
+All previously purchased products will be used, and all existing contracts honored. - All equipment that currently displays noncompliant marketing materials will not be removed or replaced (e.g., a score board with a Coca-Cola logo).
+However, as the district reviews and considers new contracts, and as scoreboards or other such durable equipment are replaced or updated over time, any products that are marketed and advertised will meet or exceed the USDA Smart Snacks in School nutrition standards

-7. Public Participation
+Public Participation

-Parents, students, representatives of the school food authority, teachers, school health professionals, board members, school administrators, and
+Parents, students, representatives of the school food authority, teachers, school health professionals, board members, school administrators, and members of the general public shall be allowed to provide their input to the school district during the wellness policy adoption and review process.